AndresTIY/Wknd-Project-7/readme.md

 -----Working Through-------
 - [X] Comp: Start Page to Add Name
-  - [ ] Button to progress to Game Screen/Board
+  - [X] Button to progress to Game Screen/Board
-  - [ ] Name should be saved to the GLOBAL state
+  - [X] Name should be saved to the GLOBAL state

-- [ ] Reducer Needs to be created for State
+- [X] Reducer Needs to be created for State
+- [ ] Set up API

 - [ ] Comp: When Answer is Clicked, Modal Pops Up with answer and 2 Buttons